twan0305/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Please indicate anyone you collaborated with on this Lab.**\*\* Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.

+Ravi for his coding expertise.
+Antoine for his feedback.

 # Staging Interaction, Part 2

 This describes the second week's work for this lab activity.

 ## Prep (to be done before Lab on Wednesday)